concord-consortium/lab/readme.md

 ### External JavaScript Frameworks: `vendor/`

-External JavaScript runtime dependencies for running lab are located in the vendor/ directory and are installed as git submodules the first time `make` is run in a new checkout of the source code repository.
+External JavaScript runtime dependencies for running Lab are located in the vendor/ directory and are installed as git submodules the first time `make` is run in a new checkout of the source code repository.

 The javascript frameworks along with their licensing and readme files are copied into the `dist/vendor/`